thebiz98/Sorting-Algorithms/Readme.md

 The objctive of this assignment is to study the complexity of a select few sorting algorithms and study the increase in complexity as the input size increases.

+(The detalied report of the findings is in the presentation pdf titled:)

 The input to each program is a dataset containing randomly generated numbers.
 There are two kinds of datasets, one of theem contains numbers generated from uniform distribution, the other contains data generated from normal distribution.
 Datasets of varying sizes are generated belonging to these two categories, and the number of comparisons is recorded. (additional data like number of moves, swaps, cpu time are also recorded for the algorithms for our own understanding/observation)